AgustinRamiroDiaz/personalpage/content/_index.md

 Due to high demand, I moved to the infrastructure team to help with the development of the SaaS platform.

-We used `Terraform` and `Terraform Cloud` with a lot of custom pipelines done with GitOps.
+We used `Terraform` and `Terraform Cloud` with a lot of custom pipelines done with GitOps to manage 20+ customer environments.
+In this time I learned a lot about the infrastructure side of `Kubernetes` and explored some popular tooling like `Prometheus`, `Grafana`.

-I've also became comfortable working with `Google Cloud Platform` services (where we had all our infra) and got to explore a bit of `AWS` and `Azure`.
+I've also became very comfortable working with `Google Cloud Platform` services and got to explore a bit of `AWS` and `Azure`.

 #### Data Science member at [Héritas](https://heritas.com.ar/)